White label design services for agencies

 Here are answers to the questions agencies ask most often when exploring white label design services.

-Most comprehensive white label design partners handle everything from brand identity and logo design to social media content, web design, presentation decks, print materials, motion graphics, and packaging.
+What Most comprehensive white label design partners handle everything from brand identity and logo design to social media content, web design, presentation decks, print materials, motion graphics, and packaging.
 The best partners function as a true full-service creative resource.

 How do I brief a white label design team effectively?